PicnicSupermarket/error-prone-support/CONTRIBUTING.md

   checks][error-prone-criteria].
 Most guidelines described there apply to this project as well, except that this project _does_ focus quite heavy on style enforcement.
 But that just makes the previous point doubly important.
+- Make sure that there are no violations of the newly introduced checks in the codebase itself by running the [self check][error-prone-support-self-check].
+  See the [development instructions][error-prone-support-developing] for extra context.
 - Make sure that a check's [(mutation) test coverage][error-prone-support-mutation-tests] is or remains about as high as it can be.
 Not only does this lead to better tests, it also points out